grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can *Curseborne* be stylish and desirable and *new*?

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion: can anyone my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's a personal retrospective.
 Was the *World of Darkness* cool?
 Have I been captured by nostalgia?
-Can I fairly judge *Curseborne* on its own merits or will it forever linger in the shadow of the *World of Darkness*?
+Can I fairly judge *Curseborne* on its own merits, or will it forever linger in the shadow of the *World of Darkness*?

 ## The Five Pillars of Urban Horror RPGs